audrey617/CS6210-Advanced-Operating-Systems-Notes/Note_papers.md

 <h2>Extensibility, Safety and Performance in the SPIN Operating System</h2>
-Bershad, B. N., Savage, S., Pardyak, P., Sirer, E. G., Fiuczynski, M. E., Becker, D., Chambers, C., & Eggers, S. (1995).
+<p>Bershad, B. N., Savage, S., Pardyak, P., Sirer, E. G., Fiuczynski, M. E., Becker, D., Chambers, C., & Eggers, S. (1995).
 Extensibility safety and performance in the SPIN operating system.
-ACM SIGOPS Operating Systems Review, 29(5), 267–283.
+ACM SIGOPS Operating Systems Review, 29(5), 267–283. </p>

 <ul>
    <li> <strong>SPIN is an operating system</strong> that can be dynamically specialized to safely meet the performance and functionality re-quirements of applications. </li>